PageRank: Manipulating PageRank

-In 2019, Google offered a new type of tags that do not pass "link juice" and thus do not have value for SEO link manipulation: rel="ugc" as a tag for user-generated content, such as comments; and rel="sponsored" tag for advertisements or other types of sponsored content.
+In 2019, Google announced two additional link attributes providing hints about which links to consider or exclude within Search: rel="ugc" as a tag for user-generated content, such as comments; and rel="sponsored" as a tag for advertisements or other types of sponsored content.
+Multiple rel values are also allowed, for example, rel="ugc sponsored" can be used to hint that the link came from user-generated content and is sponsored.

 Even though PageRank has become less important for SEO purposes, the existence of back-links from more popular websites continues to push a webpage higher up in search rankings.

 Directed Surfer Model

 A more intelligent surfer that probabilistically hops from page to page depending on the content of the pages and query terms the surfer is looking for.
 This model is based on a query-dependent PageRank score of a page which as the name suggests is also a function of query.
 When given a multiple-term query, $Q=\{q1,q2,\cdots\}$, the surfer selects a $q$ according to some probability distribution, $P(q)$, and uses that term to guide its behavior for a large number of steps.
 It then selects another term according to the distribution to determine its behavior, and so on.
 The resulting distribution over visited web pages is QD-PageRank.